kushurox/kushurox/README.md

 ## Welcome to my humble abode :P

-- 🔭 I’m currently working on writing bare metal code targetting stm32f401ccu6 in Rust
+- 🔭 I’m currently working on writing stm32 STM32-targeted Rust code
 - 👯 I’m looking to collaborate on Nothing (for now)
-- 🤔 I’m looking to help with anything within my capabilities
-- 💬 Ask me about anything related to Low-level programming (preferably x86 arch) and Cyber security (categories I am confident in: Bin exp, Crypt, Web)
+- 💬 Ask me about anything related to Low-level programming
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/kushal-sai-3b46a21b2/">linkedin</a>, github (mindblowing right)
 - ⚡ fun Fact: